JasonChang0320/Earthquake-Intensity-Calculation/README.md

 # Taiwan-Earthquake-Intensity-Calculation
-  According to CWB new earthqauke intensity workflow, we use Hualian earthquake on Frebruary 2018 as an example to calulate earthquake record PGA (peak ground acceleration) (gal) and PGV (peak ground velocity) to classify to intensity.
+  According to CWB new earthqauke intensity workflow, we use Hualien earthquake on Frebruary 2018 as an example to calulate earthquake record PGA (peak ground acceleration) (gal) and PGV (peak ground velocity) to classify to intensity.
 The workflow shows below.

  ![image](https://github.com/JasonChang0320/Taiwan-Earthquake-Intensity-Calculation/blob/main/markdown%20image/CWB%20earthquake%20intensity.jpg)